 Stretched up to 30 acres, Miami’s Monkey Jungle is a must-visit on your trip to Homestead.

-The most fascinating fact about this park is the fact that in this place monkeys roam freely, whereas it is the humans who are caged.
+The fascinating fact about this park is that in this place, monkeys roam freely, whereas humans are caged.

 This wildlife park has more than 300 primates, making it one of the rare sites in the United States that is home to this endangered species.